-Johnnie has ten years of experience working in environmental science, conservation, and research.
-While working for the National Audubon Society, Johnnie helped plan and implement a range of habitat and water quality improvement projects that included reforestation, stream and wetland restoration, invasive species removal, and controlled burns.
-He has performed air and water quality monitoring and environmental data collection, analysis, and QA/QC at numerous environmental disaster sites around the country, including the Deepwater Horizon Oil Spill, Kalamazoo River Oil Spill, Yellowstone River Oil Spill, train derailments, and more.
+Johnnie Chamberlin has ten years of experience working in environmental science, conservation, and research.
+While working for the National Audubon Society, he helped plan and implement a range of habitat and water-quality improvement projects that included reforestation, stream and wetland restoration, invasive species removal, and controlled burns.
+He has performed air and water quality monitoring and environmental data collection, analysis, and QA/QC at numerous environmental disaster sites around the country, including the Deepwater Horizon oil spill, Kalamazoo River oil spill, Yellowstone River oil spill, train derailments, and more.

 Johnnie has served on multiple city, university, and nonprofit boards and committees to advance the areas of volunteer computing, building community, smart growth, active transportation, and public health.
 He maintains a blog on trails and transportation and has published two trail guidebooks.